AntonellaMorittu/movie-db-react-ts/README.md

 3. Set up environment variables: Rename `.env.example` to `.env` and provide your OMDb API key.
 4. Start the development server: `npm run dev`
 5. Open your browser and navigate to ` http://localhost:5173` to view the app.

+## Deployed App

+The app is deployed and accessible at the following URL: [Movie DB](https://movie-db-react-ts.netlify.app/)